-Budgeted cost: £ 103,747
+Budgeted cost: £ 82,000

-Activity Evidence that supports this approach Challenge number(s) addressed Refresher training for staff teaching phonics (including new staff) Continue to subscribe to the online RWI phonic programme Evidence (EEF) demonstrates that the impact of high quality phonic teaching is substantial (5mths + over a year) 1,4,7 Release time for Early Reading Leader to work alongside colleagues teaching early reading Protect Reading Leader's time to work solely with identified children in Rec, Y1 and 2 who need catch up Evidence (EEF) demonstrates that the impact of high quality, synthetic phonic teaching is substantial (5mths + over a year) Studies in England have shown that pupils eligible for free school meals typically receive similar or slightly greater benefit from phonics interventions and approaches.
+Activity Evidence that supports this approach Challenge number(s) addressed Continue to subscribe to the online RWI phonic programme Training for new staff to ensure they can deliver the programme effectively Evidence (EEF) demonstrates that the impact of high quality phonic teaching is substantial (5mths + over a year) 1,2,3 Release time for Early Reading Leader to work alongside colleagues teaching early reading Protect Reading Champion's time to work solely with identified children in Rec, Y1 and 2 who need catch up Evidence (EEF) demonstrates that the impact of high quality, synthetic phonic teaching is substantial (5mths + over a year) Studies in England have shown that pupils eligible for free school meals typically receive similar or slightly greater benefit from phonics interventions and approaches.
 This is likely to be due to the explicit nature of the instruction and the intensive support provided.
-1,4,7 NELI training for staff in Early Years Release time for teaching assistants and teachers to deliver the programme Part fund Inclusion Manager to support children in Early Years who are at risk Communication and language approaches emphasise the importance of spoken language and verbal interaction for children.
-They are based on the idea that children's language development benefits from approaches that explicitly support communication through talking, verbal expression, modelling language and reasoning, (EEF 2021) NELI programme is a recommended DfE programme 1,2,7 Release time for SLT to work with staff to develop teaching and learning Research from the Sutton Trust including the report 'What makes Great Teaching' and 'Developing Teaching' identified that improving teaching and learning is the single most important thing we should 1,7 be doing in school to improve outcomes for all children.
-Voice 21 and Talk Boost training for staff Education Endowment Foundation - evidence demonstrates that communication and language approaches have a high impact on progress Regular training for TAs so they become more skilled at supporting children who need support Planning time for TAs We spend a large part of our budget on teaching assistants.
+1,2,3 Talk Boost training for staff in Early Years and Y1 Release time for teaching assistants and teachers to deliver the programme Part fund Inclusion Manager to support children in Early Years who are at risk Communication and language approaches emphasise the importance of spoken language and verbal interaction for children.
+They are based on the idea that children's language development benefits from approaches that explicitly support communication through talking, verbal expression, modelling language and reasoning, (EEF 2021) 1,2,7 Release time for SLT to work with staff to develop teaching and learning Research from the Sutton Trust including the report 'What makes Great Teaching' and 'Developing Teaching' identified that improving teaching and learning is the single most important thing we should be doing in school to improve outcomes for all children.
+1,7

+Whole school training to develop oracy in classrooms, focusing on children's spoken language - work with Voice 21 to develop this in school Voice 21 research indicates clearly that developing children's ability to speak, listen and express themselves leads to greater outcomes Regular training for TAs so they become more skilled at supporting children who need support Planning time for TAs We spend a large part of our budget on teaching assistants.
 Research shows for that to be effective, TAs need training and support.
-The evidence around the impact of teaching assistants demonstrates that they have a consistent impact on attainment (4 mths progress) but only if they have high quality support and training 1,7
+The evidence around the impact of teaching assistants demonstrates that they have a consistent impact on attainment (4 months progress) but only if they have high quality support and training 1,7